StoqMA vs. MA: the power of error reduction: Proof of main result

-We now argue that the lazy random walk on the above configuration graph is the same walk as used in \cite{BBT06,BT10}.
+We now argue that the lazy random walk~\footnote{We use the term lazy random walk to highlight the fact that in \Cref{def:configuration-graph}, we added self-loops for every node.
+We notice that since $x \in S^x_i$ for every $i$ and $1 \leq |S^x_i| \leq k$, this is equivalent to the standard notion of lazy random walk where we stay in the same vertex with constant probability $\frac{1}{k}$.} on the above configuration graph is the same walk as used in \cite{BBT06,BT10}.
 The random walk in \cite{BBT06,BT10} is defined in the following way: first we pick a term $H_i$ uniformly at random out of the $m$ terms, and then we move from $x$ to a random $y$ such that $\bra{y}H_i\ket{x} \ne 0$ (we say in this case that $y$ and $x$ are neighbors via $H_i$).
 As usual, we consider the lazy version of this walk.
-We note that the probability to move to a string $y$ from a string $x$ in this walk is $\frac{1}{m|S_i^x|}$, summed over all $i$'s such that $x,y$ are neighbors via $H_i$.
+We note that the number of edges leaving a node $x$ is and therefore the probability to move the string $x$ to a string $y$ in this walk is summed over all $i$'s such that $x,y$ are neighbors via $H_i$.
 This gives the same ratio between probabilities to move to different $y$'s from a given $x$, as in the lazy simple random walk induced on the graph in \Cref{def:configuration-graph}, and thus we have an equivalent lazy random walk.

 We note that in order to use known results in the literature regarding simple random walks, such as Lemma \ref{lem:escaping} we take from \cite{GharanT12}, we prefer to stick to the multi-graph notation and we add multiple edges that correspond to the weight of the random walk described in \cite{BBT06,BT10}.